MicroStrategy/rest-api-docs/docs/common-workflows/manage-subscriptions/create-subscription-with-prompted-content.md

 ---
-title: Create Subscription with Prompted Content
+title: Create subscription with prompted content
 description: This workflow sample demonstrates how to create a prompted subscription.
 ---